pandaproject/pandaproject.github.com/docs/importing-access-files.md

 **Note:** mdb-tools only supports Access files with the `.mdb` extension.
 There is no alternative to Microsoft Access for exporting data from files with the `.access` extension.

+**Note:** Whenever converting a file to import it into PANDA you should also upload the original as [related file](/docs/storing-related-files.html).